Emelieh21/r-tutorials/Recording and Measuring Your Musical Progress with R.md

 #-32770.00  -6218.00    106.00      5.79   6830.00  29260.00
 ```

 We can see it has a duration of **6.3 seconds** and a **sampling rate of 16000** Hertz (corresponds to what is specified in our recording function).
 Quick sidenote: if you want to learn more about the digitalisation of sound and what exactly the sampling rate is - I highly recommend you to check out [this introduction into sound analysis](https://cran.r-project.org/web/packages/seewave/vignettes/seewave_analysis.pdf).
 Let's continue with the recording.
-Now we know the duration that our recording should have, we can run:
+Now that we know the duration that our recording should have, we can run:

 ```R
 # Here I create a unique filename with the current date and time (to avoid overwriting earlier recordings)